yugabyte/yugabyte-db/docs/content/preview/quick-start/explore/ysql.md

     CALL
     ```

-1. List all employees who have received commission to verify the transfer.
+1. List all employees who have received commission to verify the transfer:

     ```sql
     SELECT * FROM emp WHERE comm IS NOT NULL;